Red Sift’s email protocol configuration guide

 You can rotate DKIM keys by simply replacing the old pair with a new one to authenticate DKIM emails.
 If a threat actor steals or deciphers your private key, they won’t be able to use it for long if you practice regular DKIM key rotation.

 In addition, regularly updating your DKIM keys increases your domain’s email deliverability rate.
+With DKIM now required by major inbox providers in 2026, proper key management has become essential for maintaining email deliverability.

 How often should DKIM keys be rotated?

-It’s generally suggested to rotate DKIM keys every 6 to 12 months.
+Industry best practice in 2026 recommends every 6 to 12 months.
 Frequent rotation stops hackers from intercepting and decoding your cryptographic keys.
 Less frequent rotation (say, once every couple of years) makes your domain more susceptible to the risk of intercepted or decoded keys.

 What’s a long DKIM Key?

-Some DNS editors can receive errors when DKIM keys or other TXT
+Some DNS editors can receive errors when DKIM keys or other TXT entries are longer than 255 characters.

-To resolve this issue, you can enter your DKIM key by breaking it up into pieces on a single TXT
+To resolve this issue, you can enter your DKIM key by breaking it up into pieces on a single TXT entry.

 For example, if your DKIM key is: